-Get dressed.
+Dress up from time to time.
 Yes, you have the option to work in your pajamas, but at times getting ready as if you still work in the outside world may perk your mood.
-Simply get up, have a cup of coffee, shower and get dressed before having yourself stuck in front of your computer.
+Simply get up, have a cup of coffee, shower, and dress up before getting yourself stuck in front of your computer.

 You will notice that it has changed a lot already.
 I do that a lot.
 I changed chair covers, and add knick-knacks that are pleasant to my eyes.